pyvista/pyvista/CONTRIBUTING.rst

 can be time consuming and error prone.
 Therefore, it is recommended to make use of existing validation methods in ``pyvista.core.input_validation``.

-For example, a typical validation routine may look like:
+For example, a typical validation routine for some function may look like:

 .. code:: python

     def some_function(points_array, method):
-        """ Apply a method to an Nx3 points array.
+        """Apply a method to an Nx3 points array.

         Parameters
         ----------